Inclusion

 Our approach to teaching and learning helps build a sense of community and provides each student with consistent support and guidance.
 To proactively address the academic, behavioural and social-emotional needs of the students, our school also provides additional support.

-Our school counsellors provide individual and group support to our students and their families.
+Our school inclusion team encompasses our school counsellors, inclusion coaches and specialist.
 Learning support services are offered through the inclusion team and include where possible early intervention strategies.
-Our inclusion specialists offer consultation with teachers, observation, in-class support, small group support and where needed, individual academic support.
+Our inclusion team offers consultation with teachers, observation, in-class support, small group support and where needed, individual support.
+For more information, please view our inclusion policy.

 Language acquisition